abracadaniel22/azerothcore-highelf/README.md

   - It shares the same starting zone, reputation, skills as the humans
   - High Elves can be any class except shaman or druid
 - Compatible with HD models

+### Extra features

+The "extras" directory contains optional features that can be installed on top of the base installation:
-- Compatible with mod-individual-progression (thanks to Dasbadman)
+- Compatibility patch to work with mod-individual-progression (thanks to Dasbadman)
+- Arcane Torrent spell for High Elf warriors (thanks to Dasbadman)

 ## Known limitations

 - No audio in emotes (such as /hi, /joke, etc)
-- If High Elves start with no weapons skills, ensure that you don't have any modules modifying skills as it may conflict.
-Compatibility enhancements to this mod are welcomed!

 ## Open issues